sdcondon/SCSetTrie/README.md

 * Allows specification of the `IComparer<T>` to use to determine the ordering of elements in the tree.
 * ⚠ Is add-only, for the moment at least - no removals.
-* ⚠ Will be resolved for 1.0 - currently no protection against collisions when comparing elements to determine their ordering in the tree.
-Is definitively a bug given that the default ordering is by hash code, and hash collisions are a fact of life.